daamien/blog/_posts/2017-12-07-french_companies_asking_software_vendors_to_support_postgresql.md

 Société Générale (bank)
 and Tokheim Services Group.

 These institutions gathered in the PostgreSQLFr association to share their experience, promote PostgreSQL and contribute to its development.
- Beyond these 3 big missions, the remarkable point is that the group organized itself by adopting the great principles of the PostgreSQL community : openess, mutual help, transparency, self-organization, etc.
+Beyond these 3 big missions, the remarkable point is that the group  organized itself by adopting the great principles of the PostgreSQL community: openess, mutual help, transparency, self-organization, etc.

 To discover the activities of the group, you can come to the booth of the PostgreSQL community during the Paris Open Summit 2017